Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 did you know

-In an experiment at Harvard University in 1949, two psychologists, Jerome Bruner and Leo Postman, found that people would often allow their expectations to influence their perception of things:
+In an experiment at Harvard University in 1949, two psychologists, Jerome Bruner and Leo Postman, found that people would often allow their expectations to influence their perception of things.

-This is Bruner and Postman's 1949 experiment: Participants were shown playing cards where the suit and color did not match, for example, a three of hearts that was black.
+This is Bruner and Postman’s 1949 experiment: Participants were shown playing cards where the suit and the color did not match, for example, a three of hearts that was black.
 But they said they had seen a card where the suit and color matched, such as the three of spades.
 It was only after many attempts that they got it right and managed to work against their expectations.

-3. Philosophy within Science
+3. Philosophy Within Science

 Being aware that scientific results may be distorted in various ways leads many scientists to think philosophically about their practice.